 Cooking Tip: Most kielbasa purchased from the store should be smoked and fully cooked.
 If it isn’t, the meat might be a little pale even with fully cooked a 165°.
 Turn on the broiler for a few minutes or put the kielbasa in a cast iron pan to add some color to the sausages.
 This is purely for aesthetics as your instant-read thermometer is the final judge of doneness!

 Mediterranean Snack Lunch

 While I don’t want to push eating lunch meat all the time, there is a time and a place for quick protein.
-Salami (original, not spicy as that has nightshades) is my first choice when I’m putting together a “snack-y” lunch either at home or on the go.
-My favorite flavor combination is salami, Kalamatta olives, pickles, and dates.
-I serve these with a fresh fruit and something crunchy like pork rinds.
+Salami (original, not spicy as that has nightshades) is my first choice when I’m putting together a “snack-y” AIP lunch either at home or on the go.
+My favorite flavor combination is salami, Kalamata olives, pickles, and dates.
+I serve these with fresh fruit and something crunchy like pork rinds.

 Canned salmon or tuna is a pantry item I always have on hand for a quick lunch or dinner.
 These salmon patties are unique in that they don’t use eggs.
 Eggless salmon or tuna patties are hard to come by!
 They are more fragile than usual salmon patties, but the flavor is good so I can handle a bit of crumbliness.

 AIP Chicken Salad

 Chicken salad that is creamy and dairy-free?!?
 Does it exist??
 It sure does, and this version rocks!
 The coconut milk is a great creamy base and the flavor is jazzed up by the addition of lemon zest and lemon juice.
 The citrus helps cut the coconut flavor and give the dish the tang you would expect from traditional yogurt or sour cream-based chicken salad.
 This recipe is excellent!
 Try it today!